 In the camp, where Cpl.
 Erwin Glasenapp and Pvt.
 Wallace Marston of B Company.
 There he was assigned POW number 579.
 The POWs were housed in two 50′ by 100′ wooden barracks that were not insulated.
 240 POWs lived in each barracks and slept on straw mats placed on two rows of platforms in the barracks.
 The top platform was sixteen feet above the floor.
 They received their meals from a camp kitchen which was a small wooden structure.
 Ten POWs were assigned to the kitchen and cook the meals in thirteen cauldrons.
 An additional 30 POWs were assigned to maintaining the camp.

 The POWs were used as slave laborers in the Seitetsu Steel Mills which was a few miles from the camp.
 Regardless of the weather, the POWs marched to the mill.
 They loaded pig iron on ships and trains and unloaded ore.
 They loaded and unloaded coal cars at the mills, worked in the machine shops, worked at the blast furnaces, and cleaned the slag from the furnaces.
-If they were caught stealing, they were severely punished.
+Others worked on the docks as stevedores unloading foodstuff.